 - Can help pick up prostate cancer before you have any symptoms

-• Can help pick up a fast-growing cancer at an early stage, when treatment could stop it spreading and causing problems or shortening your life
+- Can help pick up a fast-growing cancer at an early stage, when treatment could stop it from spreading and causing problems or shortening your life

 Disadvantages of a PSA Test

 - You might have a raised PSA level, even if you don’t have cancer.
 Many men with a raised PSA level do not have prostate cancer.

 - It can miss prostate cancer.
 1 in 7 men with a normal PSA level may have prostate cancer, and 1 in 50 men with a normal PSA level may have a fast-growing cancer.